 I love this quote in Hitch.
 Alex Hitchens’ words are nuggets of wisdom.

-The way you start the day has a big influence on the rest of the day.
+The way you start the day has a big influence on what follows.

 One particular video that marked me is this one by Les Brown.
-“It’s possible” .
-I tried it.
+“It’s possible”.
+Its a mantra that I adopted to replace my disheartened default setting.
 Belief has tremendous power.
 It worked.

 Each time I was facing an obstacle, I remembered it was possible for me to smash through it.
 I didn’t let myself drift away.
 I dealt with distractions and made it a point to get back in focus quickly.
 I looked at it as a challenge instead of a nuisance.